sylvainhalle/Jerrydog/Readme.md

 - The `RestCallback` class provides functionalities to encode and decode URL parameters (such as "foo=bar&baz=123&abc")
-- The `InnerFileCallback` can easily server the contents of local files
+- The `InnerFileCallback` can easily serve the contents of local files
 - Cookies can be carried in requests and responses using the `Cookie` class